Eclectic-Sheep/sheeprl/README.md

 There are 2 functions inside this script:
   * `main()`: initializes all the components of the algorithm, and executes the interactions with the environment.
 Once enough data is collected, the training loop is executed by calling the `train()` function.
   * `train()`: executes the training loop.
-It samples a batch of data from the buffer, compute the loss, and updates the parameters of the policy and value networks.
+It samples a batch of data from the buffer, compute the loss and updates the parameters of the agent.

 #### Decoupled
 The decoupled version of an algorithm is implemented in the `<algorithm>_decoupled.py` file.

 There are 3 functions inside this script:
-  * `main()`: initializes all the components of the algorithm, and executes the interactions with the environment.
-Once enough data is collected, the training loop is executed by calling the `train()` function.
+  * `main()`: initializes all the components of the algorithm, the collectives for the communication between the player and the trainers and calls the `player()` and `trainer()` functions.
-  * `trainer()`: executes the training loop.
-It samples a batch of data from the buffer, compute the loss, and updates the parameters of the policy and value networks.
   * `player()`: executes the interactions with the environment.
 It samples an action from the policy network, executes it in the environment, and stores the transition in the buffer.
+After a predefined number of iteractions with the environment, the player randomly splits the collected data in almost-equal chunks and send them separately to the trainers.
+It then waits for the trainers to finish the agent update.
+  * `trainer()`: executes the training loop.
+It receives a chunk of data from the player, compute the loss and updates the parameters of the agent.
+After the agent has been updated, the first of the trainers sends back the updated agent weights to the player, which can interact again with the environment.

 ## Algorithms implementation
-You can check inside the folder of each algorithm the `readme.md` file for the details about the implementation.
+You can check inside the folder of each algorithm the `README.md` file for the details about the implementation.

 All algorithms are kept as simple as possible, in a [CleanRL](https://github.com/vwxyzjn/cleanrl) fashion.
 But to allow for more flexibility and also more clarity, we tried to abstract away anything that is not strictly related with the training loop of the algorithm.

-For example, we decided to create a `models` folder with ready-made NN models that can be composed to create the NN model of the agent.
+For example, we decided to create a `models` folder with an already-made models that can be composed to create the model of the agent.

 For each algorithm, losses are kept in a separate module, so that their implementation is clear and can be easily utilized also for the decoupled or the recurrent version of the algorithm.